amooma/rails-4.2-book/chapter02-ruby-basics.md

 ### Classes

-A class is a collection of methods.
+For now you can think of a class as a collection of methods.
 The name of a class always starts with an upper case letter.
-Let's assume that the method belongs to the new class This\_and\_that.
-It would then be defined as follows in a Ruby
+Let's assume that the method belongs to the new class `This\_and\_that`.
+It would then be defined as follows in a Ruby program:
-program:

 ``` {.ruby}
 class This_and_that